Excited blonde female holding fan of $100 bills and clenching other fist

 How to win:

 You need to complete the registration form for the Christian College Connector to be entered into their Christian College Scholarship Drawing.
-Then winners are chosen at random, but they must be planning to enroll as a full-time freshman at a “Christ-centered Christian college or Bible college” within 16 months of winning.
+Then winners are chosen at random, but they must be planning to enroll as full-time, first-year college students at a “Christ-centered Christian college or Bible college” within 16 months of winning.

 Awarded: